hasathcharu/exam-candidate-verification/README.md

 #### 3. **Personalized Handwriting Verification with Manual Feature Extraction**

-This writer-dependent module uses manually extracted features to enhance explainability.
+This is the writer-dependent module which trains a model per each writer in manually extracted features to enhance explainability.
 It combines:

 - Global traits (e.g., pressure, curvature)
 - Local features from frequently used letters (like e)

-It also integrates SHAP-based explanations to provide feature-level interpretability, helping reviewers understand which handwriting traits influenced each decision.
+It also integrated LLM-assisted SHAP-based explanations to provide feature-level interpretability, helping reviewers understand which handwriting traits influenced each decision.

 ## 📐 High Level Architecture of the Overall System